 Pain is usually local although can radiate up and down the arm.
 There may also be problems in the neck and shoulder as well.
 Tennis elbow is an irritation of the tendon where it attaches to the bone, like a tendinosis.
-The whole area will be very tender and any movement with the wrist and elbow will agrravate it more.
+The whole area will be very tender and any movement with the wrist and elbow will aggravate it more.

-A chiropractor can localise the area that's painful and get better movement in the joint and improve the nerve supply from the neck down.
+A chiropractor can localize the area that's painful and get better movement in the joint and improve the nerve supply from the neck down.
 They can also use massage and trigger point therapy to release some of the muscle tension.

 Tennis elbow is on the outside of the elbow, pain on the inside is called golfers elbow.
 Again you don/t have to play golf to get it!

 Susan Findlay of the North London School of Sports Massage talks about the use of sports massage in the treatment of tennis elbow.